His Name Was Justus TAKAYAMA Ukon

-In Japanese usage, it is Takayama Ukon (高山 右近) – surname, first.
-In full: Justo Takayama Ukon.
+In Japanese standard usage, it is TAKAYAMA Ukon – which is how he signed his name (高山 右近) – SURNAME, first.

-“Ukon” was derived from “Ukonoefu” (Lieutenant of the Right Division of Inner Palace Guards), among many obscure court titles that the samurai of old affected.
-It was an honorific title that became a first name — much like “Erap” (for Pare).
-Its use is akin to the Filipino endearment for beloved bosses: Amo-Boss-Chief-Panginoon!
+“Ukon” was derived from the Heian era’s “Ukonoefu” (Lieutenant of the Right Division of Inner Palace Guards), which was among many obscure (and empty) court titles that was a fad among the samurai of that period.
+It was an honorific title that became an endearing first name — much like “Erap” (for Pare).
+Its use is akin to the Filipino endearment for beloved bosses: “Amo-Boss-Chief!”
 In today’s lingo, simply “Bossing.”

 By Dr. Ernie A. De Pedro, Managing Trustee